 I made it to the park and managed to find an empty bench not covered in pigeon droppings.
-I sat there in the sunshine watching people rushing through the park with a cup of coffee in one hand and a mobile phone in the other.
-Others walking quickly, frantically looking at their watches, afraid that they were not going to make it in time for yet another meeting.
-I couldn’t help but think we could all benefit a little by allowing the earth to slow down a bit.
+I sat there in the sunshine watching people rushing along with a cup of coffee in one hand and a mobile phone in the other.
+Others walking quickly, frantically looking at their watches, afraid they were not going to make it in time for yet another meeting.
+I couldn’t help but think we’d all benefit a little if we could make the earth slow down a bit.
 I decided to close my eyes and use what was left of my lunch break to try and relax.

 I must have dozed off because I was suddenly woken by a loud crunching sound and a jolt.
 When I opened my eyes I couldn’t believe the scene around me.
 It looked as if everyone was frozen, stuck in time.
 Nobody was moving.
 Everywhere was still and there was a ghostly silence.
 Cautiously I made to stand up.

 “Don’t do that please sir.
 Just stay very still.
 Whatever you do, don’t stand up.
 I will be with you shortly.”